nathanael-fijalkow/TheoretiCS_doc/editors.md

 Episciences system does not manage a deadline or reminders once you have allowed to edit the reviewing.
-Once the reviewer confirms acceptance of the invitation, *please post a comment* on the article page to clarify that they accepted and what the deadline is, so other editors and the Editors-in-Chief can see it.
+Once the reviewer confirms acceptance of the invitation, *please post a comment* on the article page to clarify that they accepted and what the deadline is, so other editors and the editors-in-chief can see it.

 #### Inviting a Phase 2 reviewer